Sipuikawn

 Sipuikawn is a Hmar village in Pherzawl District, in the Indian state of Manipur.
 Sipuikawn is also known by its alternate name "Hmarkhawpui".

 Geography

 It is located in south-western hilly region bordering Mizoram.
-It is close to Tipaimukh, the southern tip of the Vangaitang range, where the Tuivai River joins the Barak River.
+It is close to Tipaimukh, the southern tip of the Vangaitlang range, where the Tuivai River joins the Barak River.
 National Highway 2 (formerly National Highway 150) passes through the village connecting the region to Mizoram and central Manipur.

 History

 The history of Sipuikawn is believed to be much older than 1977.
 Sipuikawn villagers moved down from their earlier habitation in Hmawngzungkai.